alhewitt/alhewitt.github.io/machine-learning.md

 - For Embarked, I filled in the missing data using the price of the type of ticket purchased.
 - And for the missing fare, I filled in the data using the ticket type and place of embarkment.

 I then tested various models and found that a Random Forest Classifier produced the best results with an accuracy of 0.844 on the train data (cross validation: 0.861, 0.722, 0.833, 0.833, 0.886).
 My model's predictions on the test data produced a score of 0.75837 when submitted to the competition.
 This corresponds to the top 84%.
+I look forward to coming back to this project after learning more and seeing how much I can improve.

 A copy of the submitted notebook can be found on [GitHub](https://github.com/alhewitt/alhewitt.github.io/blob/main/Kaggle/titanic-machine-learning-from-disaster.ipynb) and on [Kaggle](https://www.kaggle.com/code/amyhewitt/titanic-machine-learning-from-disaster/).